Community Engagement Options

-Placements and internships are long-term opportunities for individual students.
-Through this model, students are matched with a local community partner for the duration of the semester or year.
-A CCE placement or internship allows students to directly apply their coursework and skill sets to the day-to-day issues they encounter at their particular community agency or school.
-Some examples of placement programs include a semester-long in-class mentoring assignment at local schools, building a website for a nonprofit, or completing a historic assessment for the city.
-The possibilities are endless!
-Remember that internships can be tracked through the Center for Advising and Career Development for course credit!
+Placements and internships are long-term opportunities that match students with a local community partner for the duration of the semester or year.
+Apply your coursework and skill sets while helping a community agency or school.
+Examples include a semester-long in-class mentoring assignment at local schools, building a website for a nonprofit, or completing a historic assessment for the city.

 Academic Course Projects

 The CCE works with academic courses that incorporate service learning into the curriculum; a CCE course project involves faculty, students and community partners working to develop and implement a project that aligns the course learning objectives with a community-identified need.
 This is a great way for students to gain real-world work experience while helping make our community a better place.